ericoporto/agsbox2d/README.md

 `0.0` and `1.0`.
 A value of `0.0` means the object won't bounce, and a value of `1.0` means the object velocity will be exactly reflected.

+## Download AgsBox2D

+This plugin is available as `agsbox2d.dll` under [assets, in the latest release](https://github.com/ericoporto/agsbox2d/releases/latest/), for usage with Windows and the AGS Editor.
+You can also find it there built for Linux as `libagsbox2d.so` and for MacOS as `libagsbox2d.dylib`.

 ## Building agsbox2d

 AgsBox2D both Makefile and the VS Solution file, expects to find [Adventure Game Studio source code](https://github.com/adventuregamestudio/ags)